 The front feet and rear rollers can be adjusted to level the cooker.

-To adjust the height of the rear of the cooker use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker.

-To set the front, turn the feet bases to raise or lower.
+To adjust the height of the rear of the cooker turn the adjusting nuts at the front bottom corners of the cooker.
+To set the front feet turn the bases to raise or lower.